gridgo/gridgo-docs/getting_started/bean/index.rst

 BElement
     is the top of all bean type.
+BReference
+    wrap any object as a reference.
 BValue
     wrap any value which is primitive: `Boolean`, `Character`, `String`, `Number` (byte, short, int, long, float, double, BigInteger, BigDecimal), `raw binary` (byte[]).
 Specially, BValue can convert any primitive type to any other.
 BContainer
-    define any kind of BElement which can contain any other BElement.
+    define a kind of BElement which can contain any other BElement.
 BObject
-    define a key-value data structure
+    define a key-value data structure.
 BArray
-    define a sequence data structure
+    define a sequence data structure.

 Usage
 -----